ScanMountGoat/Smush-Material-Research/Textures.md

 Roughness affects the roughness of specular reflections.
 Smooth materials such as metals will have low roughness values.

 Ambient occlusion is a form of baked ambient lighting.
-The ambient occlusion map affects specular and ambient diffuse lighting.
+The ambient occlusion map affects specular, ambient diffuse, and rim lighting.

 Specular controls the reflectance at normal for non metals.
 The texture value is remapped to a range of common values for non metals.
 A value of 1 results in a reflectance at normal of 0.2.